MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-bookings.md

 ms.date: 10/01/2018
 ms.author: edupont
 ms.translationtype: HT
-ms.sourcegitcommit: d7fb34e1c9428a64c71ff47be8bcff174649c00d
+ms.sourcegitcommit: 33b900f1ac9e295921e7f3d6ea72cc93939d8a1b
-ms.openlocfilehash: 56a41a81bee7084d0f624e6ce9bc4a7138e77ff0
+ms.openlocfilehash: fb288b0b318fefd5b9720516432b6a85bb7347dd
 ms.contentlocale: en-nz
-ms.lasthandoff: 03/22/2018
+ms.lasthandoff: 11/26/2018

 ---
 # <a name="bulk-invoicing-for-microsoft-bookings-in-included365finincludesd365finmdmd"></a>Bulk Invoicing for Microsoft Bookings in [!INCLUDE[d365fin](includes/d365fin_md.md)]
 If your company uses the Bookings app in Office 365, you can do bulk invoicing for appointments.
 The **Uninvoiced Bookings** page in [!INCLUDE[d365fin](includes/d365fin_md.md)] provides a list of the company's completed bookings.
 In this page you can quickly select the appointments that you want to invoice and create draft invoices for the services provided.

 ## <a name="connect-to-bookings"></a>Connect to Bookings
 To connect your [!INCLUDE[d365fin](includes/d365fin_md.md)] with Bookings, you must specify your Bookings company, what to synchronize with Bookings, how often to synchronize, and which templates to use.
-You set up this information in the **Booking Sync.
+You set up this information on the **Booking Sync.
 Setup** page, which you can launch from the **Exchange Sync.
 Setup** page, which you can find through [Search](ui-search.md).

 For example, if you want to synchronize customers between Bookings and [!INCLUDE[d365fin](includes/d365fin_md.md)], you must specify the default template to use to add new customers in [!INCLUDE[d365fin](includes/d365fin_md.md)] based on the customers in your Bookings company.